RiseVision/risevision.github.io/src/pages/quick-start/PollingTransactions.md

 Of course what we have so far simply lists 100 random transactions from the network.
 Our dashboard should just show the transactions relevant to our account, so let's go ahead and scope the transactions we are looking at by filtering them by either `senderId` or `recipientId`.
-For example sake let's use our account from [link herf="pages/quick-start/CreateAnAccount"]Creating an Account[/link], `35285700575243917R`.
+For the following examples, let's use our account from [link herf="pages/quick-start/CreateAnAccount"]Creating an Account[/link].

 ```javascript
 var accountId = "35285700575243917R"